EFAP Section 3

 2. Allow time for questions and discussion.

-6. Vote occurs for selection of the Lead Agency.
+6. Vote to select the Lead Agency.

 1. More than one agency may be selected to be a Food Bank.

-8. Vote occurs for selection of the Food Bank(s).
+8. Vote to select the Food Bank(s).

 9. Funding allocations are discussed and voted on.